dummifiedme/TheNotebook/NotesVault/Evolution, Ecology and Behaviour - Yale University.md

 	* Land is limited.
 	* Hence, sometime soon, effects of population growth will exceed the food production and space available.
 * Examples of Bat-Moth
+	* Bat uses echolocation.
+		* Sends a very loud sound -- because the echo bouncing back from the moths, would be million time less lou.d
 * Timeline or Tree of lineages
 * The timespan of study under various disciplines
 	* Anthropology : 15Mya to Now.